 Some on the other hand run to a new person after the heartbreak for attention, care and “love”.
 I can again speak from experience because I remember a few years ago that I immediately welcomed someone interested in me only because I was heartbroken.
 God is just so good and did not allow my supposed ‘date’ with the said person to push through.

 Again, I can say this because I personally was able to intimately encounter God through getting heartbroken from a failed relationship in 2011.
-I was a churchgoer since I was born (being a Pastor's Kid) but it wasn't until that time that I was able to understand God's love and mercy.
+I was a churchgoer since I was born (being a Pastor’s Kid) but it wasn’t until that season of the emotional healing process that I was able to understand God’s love and mercy.
 I had nowhere and no one to run to, and it drove me to really be deep in His Word, to regularly pray, and to seek company and counsel from Godly friends.
-I don't know what could have possibly happend to me at that time had I turned to someone else.
+I don’t know what could have possibly happened to me at that time had I turned to someone else.

 4 – Maturation Phase